Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

 which mounts the 300 GB volume at /mnt/tempstorage

 In order for the Apache docker container to be able to access /mnt/tempstorage, it must be added as a bind mount.
-If ISLE is currently running, issue `docker-compose down` to shut it down before making changes to the confguration file.
+If ISLE is currently running, issue `docker-compose down` to shut it down before making changes to the configuration file.

 Colgate's docker-compose.production.yml contains the following line under the "apache" "volumes" section: